IBM/process-images-derive-insights/WIKI.md

 ## Included components

-* [IBM Cloud Pak for Application](https://www.ibm.com/cloud/cloud-pak-for-applications): The IBM Cloud Pak for Applications provides a complete and consistent experience to speed development of applications.
-You can easily modernize your existing applications with IBM integrated tools and develop new cloud-native applications faster for deployment on any cloud.

-* [Transformation Advisor](https://www.ibm.com/in-en/marketplace/cloud-transformation-advisor): Not every workload should move to cloud.
-The right choice can yield large cost savings and speed time to market.
-The Transformation Advisor tool can help you decide.

-* [WebSphere Liberty](https://www.ibm.com/cloud/websphere-liberty): A dynamic and easy-to-use Java EE application server, with fast startup times, no server restarts to pick up changes, and a simple XML configuration.

 * [IBM Cloud account](https://www.ibm.com/cloud/): IBM cloud computing is a set of cloud computing services for business offered by the information technology company IBM.

 * [Jupyter Software](https://jupyter.org/install): Project Jupyter is a nonprofit organization created to "develop open-source software, open-standards, and services for interactive computing across dozens of programming languages".